sezanzeb/JsPlot3D/README.md

 It has to be in JavaScript syntax, but some common functions are also supported in regular mathematical syntax. the ^ XOR Operator does not work anymore this way though

-Take "example.csv" in the root directory of this repository or get a .csv dataset (for example on kaggle.com) and upload it to the upload button of the live example.
+Take one of the csvs in /examples/csvFiles or get a .csv dataset (for example on kaggle.com) and upload it to the upload button of the live example.
 Type in the indices of the .csv file columns that are used as datapoint dimensions

 ## Todo